Introduction to Subatomic-Particle Spectrometers: Particle Spectrometers

 \subsection{{The Fermilab HyperCP Spectrometer}}

-As a simple example of a fixed-target spectrometer we consider that of the Fermilab HyperCP experiment (Fig.\ \ref{fig:HyperCP}).
-The goal of the experiment is the precise comparison of decays of $\Xi^-$ baryons (quark content $ssd$) with those of $\overline{\Xi}{}^+$ antibaryons ($\bar s \bar s \bar d$), in order to search for a postulated subtle difference between matter and antimatter.
-The difference in properties between matter and antimatter has been observed through the behavior of only one particle type to date.
-Nevertheless, it is believed to be a general feature of the fundamental interactions among elementary particles and, further, to be responsible for the dominance of matter over antimatter in the universe~\cite{KaplanCP}.
+As a simple example of a fixed-target spectrometer we consider that of the Fermilab HyperCP experiment~\cite{HyperNIM}.
+The goal of the experiment was the precise comparison of decays of $\Xi^-$ baryons (quark content $ssd$) with those of $\overline{\Xi}{}^+$ antibaryons ($\bar s \bar s \bar d$), in order to search for a postulated subtle difference between matter and antimatter.
+The difference in properties between matter and antimatter had at the time been observed through the behavior of only one particle type (the $K^0$). \footnote{~Since then it has been observed in the behavior of $B$ mesons as well.} Nevertheless, it is believed to be a general feature of the fundamental interactions among elementary particles and, further, to be responsible for the dominance of matter over antimatter in the universe~\cite{CP}.

-Baryons containing strange quarks are known as hyperons.
-The $\Xi^-$ and $\overline{\Xi}{}^+$ hyperons are produced by interactions of 800 GeV ``primary" protons from the Fermilab Tevatron accelerator in a small metal target upstream of the ``Hyperon" magnet (Fig.\ \ref{fig:HyperCP}).
-That magnet is filled with brass and tungsten shielding, into which a curved channel has been machined such that charged particles of momenta in the range 125 to 250 GeV/$c$ traverse the channel and emerge out the end, while neutral particles and charged particles outside that momentum range curve either too little or too much and enter the shielding, where they shower and are absorbed.
-The field directions in the hyperon and analyzing magnets can be set to select either $\Xi^-$ or $\overline{\Xi}{}^+$ events.
+Baryons containing strange quarks are known as {\em hyperons}.
+The $\Xi^-$ and $\overline{\Xi}{}^+$ hyperons were produced by interactions of 800\,GeV {\em primary} protons from the Fermilab Tevatron accelerator in a small metal target upstream of the ``Hyperon" magnet (Fig.\ \ref{fig:HyperCP}).
+That magnet was filled with brass and tungsten shielding, into which a curved channel was machined such that charged particles of momenta in the range 125 to 250\,GeV/$c$ traversed the channel and emerged out the end to form the {\em secondary} beam; neutral particles and charged particles outside that momentum range had trajectories that curved either too little or too much and entered the shielding, where they showered and were absorbed.
+The field directions in the Hyperon and Analyzing magnets could be set to select either $\Xi^-$ or $\overline{\Xi}{}^+$ events.

 Fig.\ \ref{fig:hycpenergy} shows the momentum distribution of charged particles emerging from the channel in the positive-beam ($\overline{\Xi}{}^+$) setting.
-Note that this distribution arises classically, not quantum-mechanically: To accept only a single value of momentum the channel would need to be infinitesimally narrow.
-Since its width is finite, it in fact accepts particles over some range of track curvature and momentum.
+Note that this distribution arises classically, not quantum-mechanically: To accept only a single value of momentum the channel would have needed to be infinitesimally narrow.
+Since its width was finite, it in fact accepted particles over some range of track curvature and momentum.